 I believe that the power to change your reality is equal to your ability to focus your attention in the most beneficial direction at any given time.

-3 things photography can teach us about focus
+3 things photography can teach us about life and focus

 1. The higher the magnification, the narrower the field of vision.
 This principle is what allows you to use a telephoto lens to pick out a single face in a very large crowd.
 As you focus in on that one subject, the rest of the crowd disappears from view.
 Why does that happen?
 Because your field of vision narrows until the entire frame is filled with that one face.